zenturin/A3U-Warpgate-Tweak/ForkChangelog.md

 - Minor localization fixes
 - Increased base Rivals events cooldowns from 1200 to 1600 seconds
 - Rivals imprisonment will add small progress to next Rivals location reveal
+- Reduced base time to call support from 30 seconds to 15
 - (3CB Factions) Fixed ARD being named TKA
 - (SOGPF) Changed civilian helicopter model to one of the AH-1 variants